 - Review the status of each section.

-- If all sections have green checkmarks (
+- If all sections have green checkmark (

 - Select a header to collapse () or expand () that section.

-- If all sections have green checkmarks (
+- If all sections have green checkmark (

-- For any mapped highlighted term, select the value to jump to the associated sticky comment annotation in the document viewer.
+- For any mapped highlighted term, select the value to jump to the associated annotation info card in the document viewer.

-- For any extracted Company Products with multiple annotations, hover over the item and select the Apply Filter () icon to view only annotations associated with that item.
+- For any extracted Company Products, hover over the item and select the Apply Filter () icon to view only annotations associated with that item.
 Select the icon again to remove the filter.

 Promote to Case